guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Motivation

-My motivation to formalize a concurrency programming language using small-step semantics is to use this concept for a no deterministic programming languge.
+My motivation to formalize a concurrency programming language using small-step semantics is to use this concept for a no deterministic programming language.

 # Imports